MicrosoftDocs/win32/desktop-src/Msi/msinewinstance.md

-﻿---
+---
-Description: 'The MSINEWINSTANCE property indicates the installation of a new instance of a product with instance transforms.' ms.assetid: '35d41fa9-79d3-4baa-b177-5a32239b5051'
+Description: The MSINEWINSTANCE property indicates the installation of a new instance of a product with instance transforms. ms.assetid: 35d41fa9-79d3-4baa-b177-5a32239b5051
 title: MSINEWINSTANCE property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MSINEWINSTANCE property